yashrajkakkad/sem5-notes/notes/Routing.md

 ### Link State Routing
 - Strategy: Send to all nodes - not just neighbours - the information about directly connected links only.

+- Chicken-Egg problem - We don't know the route but we're supposed to send to every route.

 - Used in OSPF and IS-IS IGPs

 - Link State Packet (LSP)